 Non-resident taxpayers are taxed at a flat rate of around 20% and are generally not eligible for any deductions.

 For both residents and non-residents, a surtax is also applied as a small percentage of the final income tax.

 Social Security in Japan

-There is a maximum cap for the income that is considered in contributions for health insurance and welfare pension and these caps differ between normal salary income and income in the form of bonuses.
+There are maximum caps for the income that is considered in contributions for health insurance and welfare pension.
+These caps differ between normal salary income and income in the form of bonuses.

 Resident status and income tax in Japan

 Permanent resident taxpayers are subject to tax on worldwide income.
 Non-permanent resident taxpayers and non-resident taxpayers are subject to tax only on their Japan-sourced income with the former also being taxed on their foreign-sourced income that is paid into or remitted to Japan too.